Amick Byram

-Byram has acted in numerous professional stage productions including The Phantom of the Opera, on Broadway and in Los Angeles; Les Misérables, as Joly and an understudy for Enjolras; Sunset Boulevard as Joe Gillis (playing opposite Glenn Close), and Jesus in Jesus Christ Superstar.
+Byram has acted in numerous professional stage productions, including The Phantom of the Opera on Broadway and in Los Angeles; Les Misérables as Joly and an understudy for Enjolras; Sunset Boulevard as Joe Gillis (playing opposite Glenn Close); and Jesus in Jesus Christ Superstar.
 He played Sir Archibald Proops in the 1994 recording of Jekyll & Hyde.

 On television he played Ian Andrew Troi, the father of Counselor Troi in Star Trek: The Next Generation, and has appeared in The Simpsons and Quincy, M.E..

-He is married to actress and singer Cassandra Byram and is the brother of gospel singer Danny Byram.
-Byram is the Producing Director and Co-Founder of the American Coast Theater Company.
+Around 2015 to 2016, he guested on Hour of Power with Bobby Schuller.

 He is a 1977 graduate of Oral Roberts University, and was named ORU's 2014 Alumnus of the Year.

-He has also been active in the Church Ministry, where not only has he written and recorded his own gospel songs, but also has performed in Worship Music Concerts, as well as being guested in Church-related events.